GreenFeed - Large - Frequently Asked Questions

 Q: Can GreenFeed do measurement on animals with horns?

-A: Yes, C-Lock designed a special "Horned Animal Shell" for clients to measure the gas emission from horned animals.
+A: Yes, we engineered a special "Horned Animal Shell" for clients to measure the gas emission from horned animals.

 Q: Which are the GreenFeed measurement ranges for CO2, CH4, O2 and H2?